kingsleychenlab/OrbitLab/README.md

 circle.
 Instead, gravity is computed, the objects are nudged, and orbits *emerge on their own* — along with everything a real orbit can do: wobble, get pulled off course, become egg-shaped, fling a spacecraft, or fall apart entirely.
-The famous "figure-8" dance in the screenshot above is not drawn; three equal masses were placed just so, and that pattern *fell out of the math*.
+The famous "figure-8" dance in the screenshot above is not drawn: three equal masses were placed just so, and that pattern *fell out of the math*.

 ---